Vlkodlak148/RoleChat/README.md

-# RoleChat

-RoleChat is a CraftBukkit plugin that adds **role-based chat formatting** using bPermissions.

 # 📢 RoleChat

 **RoleChat** is a **CraftBukkit 1.4.6 plugin** that customizes chat messages based on player **roles/groups**.
 It allows server owners to assign colors and display roles in chat dynamically.
 Compatible with **bPermissions**.